-The Hiawatha Reserve is located on the north shore of Rice Lake east of the Otonabee River.
+Hiawatha First Nation is located on the north shore of Rice Lake east of the Otonabee River.
 It is found in Otonabee Township approximately 30 kilometres south of Peterborough.
-The reserve consists of approximately 2145 acres of land of which 1523 are under certificates of possession.
+The First Nation consists of approximately 2145 acres of land of which 1523 are under certificates of possession.

 Our values grow from the culture from which we are born into and live with and our beliefs and attitudes emerge from our values.
 As Miississaugii people from the Mississauga Nation, we try to live a healthy way of life “Mino Bimaadizin” through the teachings passed down from ancestors.
 These teachings include 7 Grandfathers given to us by the Creator.
 This story has been passed down many generations.

 The Creator gave the seven grandfathers, who are very wise, the responsibility to watch over the people.
 The grandfathers saw that the people were living a hard life.
 There was all kinds of sicknesses and bad things around.
 The eagle “Migizi” was told, “Go down there, look around and find out what is happening.
 Bring back someone who we can tell about what life should be, with the Anishinaabe” He left immediately and went to all places in the North, South, East and West.
 He could not find anyone.
 On his seventh try, while he was looking, he saw a baby.
 The grandfathers were happy with the choice made by the helper.